Rifle appoints first female mayor

 After being sworn in by Rifle City Clerk Kristy Christensen earlier in the evening, Rifle's new City Council, which includes two new members, selected its mayor for the next two years.
 Barbara Clifton was appointed Rifle mayor by unanimous vote Monday.

+Clifton does not envision much to change in her new role, though she now shifts to the center seat and has much more responsibility when it comes to running meetings.

+Her top priorities as mayor will be getting a new city manager for Rifle and seeing some of the city's biggest construction projects, mainly the new pool and City Hall renovations move forward.

-Now in her second term on City Council, Clifton has served as Rifle's mayor pro-tem for the past two years and was recently re-elected to council after receiving the second most votes in September's election.
+Now in her second term on City Council, Clifton served as Rifle's mayor pro-tem for the past two years and was re-elected to council this month after receiving the second most votes in September's election.

 After being named Rifle's next mayor, Clifton appointed Theresa Hamilton to serve as mayor pro-tem.
 The two, along with the two new members of council — Joe Carpenter and Sean Strode — will join Ed Green, Joe Elliot and Annick Pruett on council.